PowChow/datacamp_catDecisionTree/chapter1.md

 *** =instructions
+- Run the code provide in the sample section.
+- Change the `depth=1` of the Decision Tree to `depth=3`.
-Run the code provide in the sample section.
-What are the most important features that influence a customer to give a car the 'very good' rating?
+- Answer this question: What are the most important features that influence a customer to give a car the 'very good' rating?

 *** =hint
 hint comes here